An Effective Tool to Fight Fraudulent Mail

 There’s a lot to unpack in the information above!
 I hope you find the how-to for creating a DMARC policy record helpful.
 I also hope that my explanation of why DMARC matters helps make clear why you should start using this important tool for protecting your email reputation.

 Of course, this isn’t a complete or authoritative document on the subject.
 If you want to dig in deeper or want more help, a great place to start is the official DMARC FAQ.
-And, it goes without saying that the crackerjack SparkPost support team is ready to help you with configuring your SparkPost account for DMARC as well.
+And, it goes without saying that the SparkPost support team is ready to help you configure your SparkPost account for DMARC as well.

-Thanks for reading—and get started protecting your domains with DMARC today!
+Thanks for reading—and start protecting your domains with DMARC today!